Skip to content

 Our history

 When Kemira was founded in 1920, its main job was to provide fertilizers for Finnish farmers.
-Today, water, the lifeblood of human existence, is what we focus on in all our business segments from pulp and paper to water treatment and the energy sector.
+Today, water, the lifeblood of human existence, is what we focus on in all our business segments from pulp and paper to water treatment among others.
 Over the last 100 years we have overcome many challenges and have always come out stronger as a company and better equipped to help our customers and the society.

 100 years of chemistry